-In 2016, thousands of Christians were murdered for their faith, many of whom were African.
-While high, this number represents a decrease from the number killed in 2015, according to one analysis.
+Every year, thousands of Christians around the world face oppression in the form of detainment or imprisonment, physical assault, and even murder.
+These persecutions are reported in many news outlets.
 According to Fox News viewers, 41 percent believed the number of persecuted Christians is on the rise, while an equal number of MSNBC viewers believed the number to be holding steady.

 Some media outlets reported an increase in anti-Semitic attitudes around the world but said the number of violent attacks on Jewish people has fallen.
 Less than 1 in 5 people polled believed violence toward Jews is on the decline, while about 1 in 3 people who watch Fox News thought it is holding steady or on the rise.
 Forty percent of MSNBC viewers echoed the sentiment of threats against Jews in recent years being on the rise.

-Between March 2011 and March 2017, more than 200,000 Syrian civilians and 24,000 children have died as a result of the conflict in that region.
+War and conflict also contribute to violence committed against certain religious groups.
+For example, the civil war in Syria, which has been going on for over a decade, has caused the death of over 300,000 civilians, including tens of thousands of children.
 Muslims make up the vast majority of the Syrian population, and the U.S. has experienced significantly divided political opinions on how to manage the influx of refugees fleeing persecution.
 Slightly more than half of Fox News viewers said they believed the violence and threats against Muslims are on the rise, while nearly 3 in 4 MSNBC viewers said the same.